 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

 There are several options for acquiring scholarships and grants that cover some or all of the costs of a study programme at Van Hall Larenstein.
 In general, candidates should bear in mind that official procedures require several months.
 It is therefore advisable to make a request for a scholarship as early as possible.

 Our Master programmes are eligible for an NFP scholarship.
-For more information, please go to our website or send an e-mail to the infodesk if you have more questions: firstname.lastname@example.org
+For more information, please go to the programme website or send an e-mail to the infodesk if you have more questions.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.